hmc-cs111-fall2016/piconot/evaluation.md

 the two major components of our syntax.
 We lost the tree structure.
 But managed to keep the description of walls and blanks.

-We also needed to add parantheses and keywords to connect different pieces of a rule (i.e. `and`) as well as to specify precedence.
+We also needed to add parentheses and keywords to connect different pieces of a rule (i.e. `and`) as well as to specify precedence.

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to